What New Car Dealer Fees Should You Pay in 2023?

 More about regional advertising fees:

 • One thing to watch for is unethical dealers trying to pass off their in-house advertising fees by listing them on the purchase order.
-Remember, regional advertising fees are separate from the expenses dealers incur from advertising their vehicles.
+Remember, regional advertising fees are separate from dealers’ expenses for advertising their vehicles.
 The cost of in-house advertising is not charged to the consumer as a different fee.

 • You will want to proceed with caution when an advertising fee is not listed on the invoice, but the dealer includes it within the final price of the vehicle.
 They may attempt to double-dip you for the cost or stick you with another BS fee.